Frequently Asked Questions About VideoHunter

 Comprehensive Overview on VideoHunter and the Usage

-VideoHunter supports to download subtitles from platforms like YouTube, TED, CNN, and VLIVE.
-So for people who want a translated subtitle copy of the online video, VideoHunter can help to grasp it and converts to a SRT document.
+VideoHunter supports downloading subtitles from platforms like YouTube, TED, CNN, and VLIVE.
+So for people who want a translated subtitle of the online video, VideoHunter can help to grasp it and convert to a SRT document.

-But pay attention that not all subtitles can be downloaded through VideoHunter.
-VideoHunter can only detect the subtitle scripts that are being uploaded in extra files, which means that the embedded captions added inside the videos can not be downloaded separatively.
+But pay attention that not all subtitles can be downloaded via VideoHunter.
+VideoHunter can only detect the subtitle scripts that are being uploaded in extra files, which means that embedded captions added inside the videos can not be downloaded separatively.

-For online videos which are equipped with extra translated scripts, you can follow this simple tutorial to download them in SRT files.
+For online videos which are equipped with extra translated scripts, you can follow this simple tutorial to download subtitles in SRT files.

 Step 1.
 Copy the URL of the online video which contains a translated script from YouTube, TED, CNN, or VLIVE platform.